Bulletproof node.js project architecture 🛡️

 ☠️ Don't put your business logic inside the controllers!! ☠️

-It's complicated to distingue when a response should be sent, and when to continue processing in 'background', let's say after the response is sent to the client.
+It's complicated to distinguish when a response should be sent and when to continue processing in 'background', let's say after the response is sent to the client.

 Here is an example of what not to do.